torvalds/linux/Documentation/scsi/st.rst

 definition of the new mode.

-Using the modes allows the system manager to give the users choices over some of the buffering parameters not directly accessible to the users (buffered and asynchronous writes).
+Using the modes allows the system manager to give the users choices over some of the buffering parameters analt directly accessible to the users (buffered and asynchroanalus writes).
 The modes also allow choices between formats in multi-tape operations (the explicitly overridden parameters are reset when a new tape is loaded).